 If you want to make a complaint about a landlord or agent, get in touch with them directly first.

 If your landlord refuses to do a repair for you, get in touch with us by using our online enquiry form above.
-If informal action doesn’t resolve the issue we can escalate the complaint by using enforcement procedures.
+If informal action doesn’t fix the issue we can escalate the complaint by using enforcement procedures.

 If your landlord is bothering you at home or harassing you check the Shelter complaints website for guidance or consider contacting the police.